How Do Dust Control Techniques Work?

 There are also dry-strength resins.
 They are another durable dust control solution derived from natural oils.
 Dry-strength resins create a sticky barrier against dust dispersion but, unfortunately, are more costly than the other options mentioned.

-Encapsulation With a Polymer Or Resin
+Encapsulation with a Polymer Or Resin

 Encapsulation is an advanced dust control technique in which a binding medium is used to capture airborne hazards and surround them in a protective shell.
 It’s often used when dust is hazardous, such as asbestos-based carcinogenic fibres, lead-based paint particles, contaminated toxic soil, or dust from industrial processes.
 That said, in lesser situations, the expense of encapsulation does not make it worth arranging when other dust control solutions exist.